alexpolt/alexpolt.github.io/src/index.md

     Ran into a nasty problem with how the global static objects are initialized in templates.

+>   If every single one were to follow the Ten Commandments, then suddenly a paradise
+>   would become, here, on Earth.

   * [Color Throne - Brain Gymnastics](color-throne.html)

     Released my first Android application on Google Play.
 It's a color puzzle-arcade game.